RuiCunhaM/netronome-p4-documentation/docs/tips.md

 ## No action usage
 ---

-Do not use `NoAction` outside of tables in the Netronome hardware this will cause an error while loading: `design_data.c:262 table ingress::tbl_NoAction has no allowed actions`.
+Do not use `NoAction` outside of tables.
+In Netronome SmartNICs this will cause an error while loading: `design_data.c:262 table ingress::tbl_NoAction has no allowed actions`.

 ---